publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch1/m__us_usc_t23_s139.md

             (C)  __Failure to assure__  __.—__

-            If the relevant agencies cannot provide reasonable assurances that the deadlines described in subparagraph (B) will be met, the Secretary may initiate the issue resolution and referral process described under paragraph (5) and before the completion of the record of decision.
+            If the relevant agencies cannot provide reasonable assurances that the deadlines described in subparagraph (B) will be met, the Secretary may initiate the issue resolution and referral process described under paragraph (6) before the completion of the record of decision.

-        (5) __Accelerated issue resolution and referral.—__
+        (6) __Accelerated issue resolution and referral.—__

             (A) __Agency issue resolution meeting.—__